LaresLLC/SysmonConfigPusher/README.md

 A Parent or Creator Process of WmiPrvSE.exe is common among all the commands issued by SysmonConfigPusher - the Creator Subject Security ID will be of the NETWORK SERVICE account and the Target Subject Account Name will be the service account used to run SysmonConfigPusher

-## Push Newst Executable From Sysinternals
+## Push Newest Executable From Sysinternals

 - 4624 Type 3 Event With the account you use to run SysmonConfigPusher with.
 The IpAddress field should contain the IP address that is running SysmonConfigPusher
 - 4627 Special privileges assigned to new login for the account that is used to run SysmonConfigPusher with